jeffe107/BIgMAG/README.md

 > Please check the documentation of these tools before including any additional parameter.
 #### QUAST
 To analyze the bins using QUAST, there are two parameters set that you can modify at your convenience.
 The max-ref-number is set to 0 to prevent QUAST to try to download reference genomes from SILVA 16S rRNA database, and align against them aftewards.
 If you want to enable this feature, you can add the flag `--max_ref_number <N>` (N: number between 1 and 50).
 Please notice that this feature sometimes may fail depending on your system configuration.
 Moreover, you can modify the minimun contig length detection by including  `--min_contig <N>` in your command (the default value is 150).
+### Output directory
+In your especified output directory, you will find folders named accordingly to your input files, and inside these the output from each of the tools executed along with a folder containing the empty bins if found.
+In addition, you will see the afore-mentioned directory containing the databases, if downloaded by the pipeline.
+Inside a directory called *pipeline_info*, you will find the execution reports generated by Nextflow.
+Ultimately, you will see the file *final_df.tsv*, which is the main input to display the dashboard.